vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

   * [Bitcoinpay](https://github.com/vladfaust/bitcoinpay-client)
   * [Blockchain::Api](https://github.com/vladfaust/blockchain-api)

-I did truly enjoy Ruby on Rails, but after some time I began wondering if there were more performant alterntatives.
+I did truly enjoy Ruby on Rails, but after some time, I began wondering if there were more performant alternatives.
 So I went from Rails to Hanami, and then to Roda and Sequel, and then occasionally run into <s>Assembler</s> [Crystal](https://crystal-lang.org/).

 I instantly got _addicted to Crystal_.